-The master of arts in arts and technology degree program is designed for both individuals in professional practice wishing to enhance their knowledge and skills, and for students intending to pursue a doctorate in a related field.
+The program leading to the Master of Arts in Arts and Technology is designed both for individuals engaged in professional practice wishing to enhance their knowledge and skills and for students intending to pursue a doctorate in a related field.
 It offers advanced studies in interactive media and computer-based arts that emphasize the fusion of creative with critical thinking and theory with practice.
-Students must complete 36 semester hours of course work and an advanced project.
+Students must complete 36 semester credit hours of course work and an advanced project.

 School: School of Arts, Technology, and Emerging Communication